 Dog Kills Possum in Your Backyard?
 Preventing and Addressing Wildlife Conflicts

-These encounters between dogs and possums are certainly not rare events, especially where possum populations thrive.
-In fact, owing to their protective instinct, dogs often see possums as intruders in their space, thereby initiating conflict.
-Surprisingly though, the darkness of night, when these creatures usually cross paths, might play a key role in these altercations.
-It all comes back to understanding your dog’s nature – their drive to protect and react against potential threats.
-And above all remember, it’s about educating yourself first as an owner as much as training the dog.
+These encounters between dogs and possums are not rare, especially where possum populations thrive.
+Due to their protective instinct, dogs often see possums as intruders in their space, initiating conflict.
+Surprisingly, though, the darkness of night, when these creatures usually cross paths, might play a key role in these altercations.
+It all comes back to understanding your dog’s nature โ€“ their drive to protect and react against potential threats.
+And above all, remember, it’s about educating yourself first as an owner as much as training the dog.
 This is vital to efficiently manage such conflicts in the future.
-Now let’s look at instances of dog-possum encounters more precisely…
+Now, let’s look at instances of dog-possum encounters more precisely…

 If your dog has killed a possum, it’s important to put your dog away to prevent further contact with the animal.
 Use gloves or another item to handle the possum and avoid direct contact to minimize disease transmission.
-Determine if the possum is playing dead or actually deceased; if unsure, allow it to sit outside for a few hours.
+Determine if the possum is playing dead or deceased; if unsure, allow it to sit outside for a few hours.
 Contact a wildlife rehabber if the possum is still alive but wounded.
 Dispose of the deceased possum in a location where your dog cannot access it, and consider contacting local animal control for disposal options.
 Check your dog for bites or scratches from the possum, as even minor injuries should be evaluated by a vet due to the risk of infection.
-Optional steps include taking your dog to the vet if injured or if symptoms of illness develop, and ensuring your dog is up to date on their rabies vaccine.
+Optional steps include taking your dog to the vet if injured or if symptoms of illness develop and ensuring your dog is up to date on their rabies vaccine.

 dog killed possum